 Yet baba’s Russian cabbage rolls made regular appearances during family meals and were one of an array of hearty, comforting Russian dishes that filled every space of the big round oak table that my mother still has at her home.

-Secondly, I’ve cooked the savoury filling for the golubtsi (голубцы) before rolling it and that’s because, as much as I adore baba’s recipe (which requires that the meat filling mixture be raw), this allows you to speed up the process (which home cooks continually complain is too long).
+Secondly, I’ve cooked the savoury filling for the golubtsi before rolling it in the cabbage, and that’s because, as much as I adore baba’s recipe (which requires that the meat filling mixture be raw), this allows you to speed up the process (which home cooks continually complain is too long).

-We think the two tweaks results in cabbage rolls that retain the essence and flavour of babouskha’s golubtsi but are a little easier and faster to make, which is what most home-cooks prefer.
+We think the two tweaks results in cabbage rolls that retain the essence and flavour of baboushka’s golubtsi but are a little easier and faster to make.

 Russian Cabbage Rolls Recipe for Golubtsi (голубцы)